MarcusKLY/ENGG1340-Group-Project/README.md

 ### Mini Games

 - There are 2 mini games.
 Player may have to pass one or both of the games to unveil latter chapters, depending on the trajectory.
 - In the Password checkpoint, the first mini game "wordle", a classic word guessing game would be implemented to prompt the player for password input.
-Player would be given the password length and number of trials allowed, both vary with the difficulty chosen at the beginning of the game.
+Player would be given the password length and number of trials allowed, both vary with the difficulty chosen from the game menu.
 - The other mini game is the classic Tic-Tac-Toe but with our twist.
 Like Wordle, versions of distinct levels of difficulty were made.
 Under "Hard" mode, the game becomes very challenging due to the state-of-the-art AI algorithms embedded.
 Try to defeat it!

 ### Combat